West-Tiwan/instaclone/readme.md

 # Instagram Clone

 This project is a simplified version of Instagram, aiming to replicate some of its core features.
-It provides a platform for users to share photos, follow other users, and engage in a social network environment.
+It provides a platform for users to share photos, follow other users, and engage in a social network.

 ## Table of Contents
 - [Features](#features)